-At this point he’s stood next to me with a knife in his hand, I’m lying on the floor in a pool of my own piss and this would-be robber is shouting, “How do I get the fucking tape out?”
-Eventually it was too much for him and he freaked out, whipped me a couple of times with the handle of this machete-looking thing and took off with the camera, and the tape.
-To be honest, I was more gutted about losing all the footage than the camera, well, that and wetting myself, (laughs).
-Happily Steve Douglas and everyone at 411 was cool about it when I explained what had happened but then ironically, 6 months later, another camera I’d been given by 411 got stolen from me in Europe.
+He’s stood next to me with a knife in hand, I’m lying on the floor in a pool of my own piss and this would-be robber is shouting, “How do I get the fucking tape out?”
+Eventually it was too much for him and he freaked out, whipped me a couple of times with the handle of this machete-looking thing and took off with the camera and tape.
+To be honest, I was more gutted about losing all the footage than the camera.
+Well, that and wetting myself.
+Happily, Steve Douglas and everyone at 411 was cool about it when I explained what had happened.

 In a similar sketchy situation?

-So there are two lessons there Mike – number one that pissing your pants can be an effective self-defense strategy and number two – never rely on anyone but yourself to look after a camera bag.
+Two lessons here, Mike.
+Pissing your pants can be an effective self-defense strategy and never rely on anyone but yourself to look after a camera bag.

 Anyway, back to Sound & Vision…

-Ah yeah, thanks for the reminder: there’s some pretty crazy footage of a very young Tom Penny and a very tiny Andy Scott in the St Albans section of this video.
-Was any of that them necessarily ‘trying’ or was it just average sessions?
+There’s some pretty crazy footage of a very young Tom Penny and a very tiny Andy Scott in the St Albans section.
+Was any of that them necessarily trying or just an average session?

-All of that St Albans footage was just normal.
+All that St Albans footage was “normal”.
 Those guys would be there and they’d be killing it.
-That was Tom and Andy.
-This is before they went out to America and became ‘the dudes’ over there but they were absolutely ‘the dudes’ as far as UK skateboarding went by that point.
-It was obvious that they were the two people to point the camera at any time they turned up at St Albans, (laughing), not that there was any planning or pre-discussion going on.
+That was Tom and Andy, before they went to America and became “the dudes” over there.
+But they were absolutely “the dudes” as far as U.K. skateboarding went by that point.
+It was obvious they were the two people to point the camera at any time they turned up at St Albans.
+Not that there was any planning or pre-discussion going on.
 They turned up, went off, I filmed it.
 Simple.

-I also enjoyed the fact that the St Albans footage on Sound & Vision would be fairly easy to date, even without knowing, simply because the layout at that point included a 10 foot long piece of yellow gas pipe, not something you’re likely to stumble across in many 2018 indoor skateparks.
+I also enjoy that the St Albans footage on Sound & Vision is fairly easy to date even without knowing.
+Simply because the layout at that point included a 10 feet long yellow gas pipe.
+Not something you’re likely to stumble across in many 2018 indoor skateparks…

 That thing was so hard to skate though.
-Rodney Clarke used to destroy it, locking into bloody noseblunt slides on it that went on forever.
+Rodney Clarke used to destroy it, locking into nosebluntslides that went on forever.
 Maybe it’s time the yellow gas pipe had a renaissance?

-There are so many faces on this 25-year-old British video who are still around these days – Wingy, Dave Allen, Scotty, Greg Nowik, Tom Penny, Wainwright, etc etc, but there is also a fair bit of footage of Simon Evans too, one of the most fondly-remembered UK skaters of the late 80’s and early 90’s who just kind of disappeared out of skateboarding not long after this came out.
-Do you have good Simon stories?
-Even the footage in Sound & Vision (some of the last UK footage ever filmed of him) is years ahead of what most people were doing in 93/94, right?
+There are so many faces on this 25-year-old British video who are still around these days.
+There’s a fair bit of Simon Evans too, one of the most fondly-remembered U.K. skaters of the late ’80s/early ’90’s who disappeared out of skateboarding not long afterwards.
+Even the footage in Sound & Vision is ahead of what most people were doing in ’93 and ’94.